OriolVillaro/FiBeFTa/README.md

 # FiBeFTa
 An online tool for virtual screening.
-Available as a web server (http://fibefta.urv.cat) and as a terminal tool.
+Available as a terminal tool here and also as a web server at http://fibefta.urv.cat.

 ## DESCRIPTION: